amfairley/toytribe/README.md

 - **403 error handling**: Only the creator of the user profile, toy, or review can edit and delete them.
 Trying to maliciously access this function without being the creator diverts the user to the error 403 access denied page.
 - **Password strength**: The password requirement for user accounts are at least 1 capital letter, 1 special character, 1 number and over 8 characters long, providing users with strong passwords by default.
 - **Password storage**: When the user or creates their password, it is not saved as it is in the database.
 It is salted with an 8 byte string to precede the password.
 This ensures that any 2 exact passwords are different before the hashing.
 The hashing is done using Password-Based Key Derivation Function 2 (PBKDF2) with Secure Hash Algorithm 256-bit (SHA-256) and the result is stored as the user password.
 This makes it computationally expensive to crack passwords, providing robust security.
 This is a one-way hash, making it impossible to reverse engineer the user password from the stored value.
-- **Usernames**: Originally first and last names were displayed on user reviews and user profiles, but this was changed to require users to create usernames.
+- **Usernames**: Originally first and last names were displayed on user reviews and user profiles, but this was changed to require users to create unique usernames.
 This allows users to feel that their personal information is not being shared without their consent.
 - **External links**: All external links open in a new tab and have the attribute `rel="noopener"` which removes the threat of [Tabnabbing](https://en.wikipedia.org/wiki/Tabnabbing).
 - **Cross-Site-Request-Forgery Protection**: WTFroms provides CSRF protection by generating a hidden field in each form containing a unique, secret token.
 When a form is submitted, the server uses this value to ensure that the submitted data is from my website and not from a malicious third party.
 This is achieved in the code with `{{ form.hidden_tag() }}` being present as the first thing in any form on this website.
 - **Database storage**: The database information is stored and maintained in a secure PostgreSQL database that can be only accessed with a secret key.
 To ensure that the data is kept securely, [binascii](https://docs.python.org/3/library/binascii.html) was used to generate a 24-byte random key converted into hexadecimal code using `secret_key=binascii.hexlify(os.urandom(24)).decode('utf-8)` which gave a 48 character string that was used for my secret key.
 - **Cross-Site Scripting (XSS) Defence**: To avoid the user providing malicious information into forms such as scripts; Flask-WTF is used to create the forms, which is a secure framework that automatically escapes user input, preventing any entered scripts from running.
+- **User Privacy**: As google analytics is used for real time analysis of the use of the website, anonymize_ip was set to true so that it did not gather user IPs and protect the user privacy.

 ### Defensive Programming
 Along with security measures, defensive programming was implemented throughout to ensure a good user experience.
 Examples of these are: